 "After a textbook pregnancy, my second child arrived on 1st July 2016 — a couple of weeks earlier than expected.
 After a very quick labour, the baby was placed on my chest.
 I remember looking down and thinking he resembled my brother.

 “At that moment my entire world turned upside down.
 Without a diagnosis, I already knew the baby had Down Syndrome.
-A very experienced Paediatrician sat at my bedside, lifted the babies arms up and down and began to explain his muscle tone was low or “floppy” as he described it.
+A very experienced Paediatrician sat at my bedside, lifted the baby's arms up and down and began to explain his muscle tone was low or “floppy” as he described it.
 A very clear sign the baby wasn’t what we expected.

 “Apart from having all the hormones that come with a new baby, you are dealing with a diagnosis on top of that.
 I believed I would be handed a perfectly healthy baby like my first child and the disappointment was indescribable.
-I remember thinking I’ll never cope."
+I remember thinking I’ll never cope.

 In those early days I was told by many medics you grieve the loss of the baby and path you thought you would have for them.
-There were all sorts of analogies like “it's like you’ve been promised a holiday to Australia, and you find out you’re going to Holland” etc. I wondered why they thought I was grieving when I had a new baby.
+There were all sorts of analogies like ‘it's like you’ve been promised a holiday to Australia, and you find out you’re going to Holland’ etc. I wondered why they thought I was grieving when I had a new baby.
 Now I understand this more.

-The hospital stay was three long days of checking the baby over.
+“The hospital stay was three long days of checking the baby over.
 I lay in my room and googled everything related to the condition.
 It was utterly terrifying – I realise now that this wasn’t perhaps the best thing I could have done as lots of the articles were overwhelmingly negative.

-We named our little boy Henry.
+“We named our little boy Henry.
 We called our parents and I remember how devastated I felt for them.
 What had I done to my family?
 I’ve ruined their lives, my daughter's, my husband's.
 There is an enormous sense of guilt that comes with a diagnosis.